 Dr L: Yeah

-Dr J: And of course emotional damage, it’s not nice to have to, well for the person to have to continually be yelling at their dog or smacking at all something like that so it’s not it’s not very good for their relationship with you.
+Dr J: And of course emotional damage, it’s not nice to have to, well for the person to have to continually be yelling at their dog or smacking at all something like that so it’s not very good for their relationship with you.

-Dr L: Yeah and sometimes those sorts of examples, it’s not necessarily a mental health problem with the animal, it’s just a training issue so you know, getting a good dog trainer that can that can help you teach your dog to walk on the lead quietly next to you oh how good would that be!
+Dr L: Yeah and sometimes those sorts of examples, it’s not necessarily a mental health problem with the animal, it’s just a training issue so you know, getting a good dog trainer that can help you teach your dog to walk on the lead quietly next to you oh how good would that be!

 You don’t lose your arm out of its socket every time!
 But yeah that was a great question, thanks Marianne

-What Happens IN A Behaviour Consult?
+What Happens In A Behaviour Consult?